tandermann/iucn_extinction_simulator/README.md

 ### Required input data:

-The only file you need for running this tutorial is the [carnivora_gl.txt](https://github.com/tobiashofmann88/iucn_extinction_simulator/blob/master/data/precompiled/gl_data/carnivora_gl.txt) file stored in the `data/precompiled/gl_data` folder in this GitHub repo.
-You can download it by clicking on the file-link and copying the content to your text-editor or by executing `wget https://github.com/tobiashofmann88/iucn_extinction_simulator/blob/master/data/precompiled/gl_data/carnivora_gl.txt` in your command line, in case you have `wget` installed.
+The only file you need for running this tutorial is the [carnivora_gl.txt](https://drive.google.com/open?id=1lzsv6mo2Mif5iyLvxaXc5k0O9hImIGnh) file (click on file link to download).
+You can find other example input files in the `data/precompiled/gl_data` folder in this GitHub repo, which you can download by first 1) opening them on GitHub, 2) clicking on the 'Raw' button in the top right corner of the displayed file content, and 3) copying the whole content to your text-editor.
+Alternatively if you have `wget` installed, you can download e.g. the `carnivora_gl.txt` file by typing `wget https://github.com/tobiashofmann88/iucn_extinction_simulator/blob/master/data/precompiled/gl_data/carnivora_gl.txt`.

-This file contains a list of all Carnivora species (IUCN 2019-v2), including 100 generation length (GL) estimates for each species (scaled in years).
+This `carnivora_gl.txt` file contains a list of all Carnivora species (IUCN 2019-v2), including 100 generation length (GL) estimates for each species (scaled in years).
 The purpose of having 100 estimates per species is to include the uncertainty of the GL value for those species where missing GL data was modeled based on phylogenetic imputation.

 ### Get IUCN data: